enermaps/enermaps/cm/cm_heat_demand/README.md

 (see [scipy page](https://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.ndimage.morphology.binary_erosion.html)
 for more information) to obtain the final layer.

-Then, the CM sum up  zone by zone the value of the remaining pixels .
+Then, the CM sum values of the remaining pixels zone by zone the value.
 If the sum of a zone is less than a given threshold, the pixel values defining this zone are being  to zero.